kyoto-framework/kyoto/README.md

 # GoFR (Go Frontend, or Go Framework)

-Micro framework, that brings frontend-like components experience to the server side with native `html/template`.
+Micro framework concept, that brings frontend-like components experience to the server side with native `html/template`.
 Supports any serving basis (nethttp/Gin/etc), that provides `io.Writer` for response.

 **Under heavy development, not stable (!!!)**